ZhiyinL/ZhiyinL.github.io/_posts/2019-12-25-Final-Project-Daily-Log.md

 **January 9th**
 I tried simpler models such as gradient boost and random forest.
 Moreover, I tuned hyperparamters with grid Search to enhance the performance of the model .
 Also, I shuffled the training points every epoch for neural network.
 My plan for next is to do SVD for dimensionality reduction, which is an alternate for the Pearson correlation I did.
 Since medically speaking, interactions between different features in the clinical data also count towards deciding on optimal treatment options.
 Therefore, it makes since to use SVD.
 Also, I will try to augment the pearson correlation selected data with method 2.
 **January 10th**
+I realized that I should still keep the treatment option features regardless of the dimensionality results.
+Therefore, we.
+I also tried SVD for dimensionality reduction instead of Pearson correlation, hoping for better performance of other models.
+However, the SVD models perform worse than the Pearson correlation models, which is surprisingly disappointing to me.
+I also tried augmentation method 2 with pearson correlation, and I did not get a much better result for neural network.
+My plan for next is to turn this into a classification problem.
 **January 13th**

 **January 15th**